-II-B. Elements Proficient Knowledge, Skills, & Responsibilities How it Might Look & Potential Sources of Evidence II-B-1.
-Safe Learning Environment Uses rituals, routines, and appropriate responses that create and maintain a safe physical and intellectual environment where students take academic risks and most behaviors that interfere with learning are prevented.
-Consistently maintains and organizes an orderly atmosphere within the health office or instructional setting to create a safe physical, emotional and intellectual environment.
-Consistently creates and maintains an appropriate climate for addressing the health needs of students ensuring confidentiality.
-RN maintains current immunization records, displays SAFE Zone sign in health office (observations, nurse records).
-RN addresses all students with respect and provides confidential space for students when necessary Protects privacy and confidentiality of personal health information of students and staff II-B-2.
-Collaborative Learning Environment Develops students' interpersonal, group, and communication skills and provides opportunities for students to learn in groups with diverse peers.
-Consistently encourages students to engage in health discussions.
-Consistently recognizes and encourages opportunities for collaborative peer group learning experiences.
-RN offers groups for students with similar health concerns (asthma, diabetes, etc), GLBTQ groups, and "lunch bunch friendship" groups for discussions about a variety of issues (observations, nurse records).
+Indicator II-B. Learning Environment: Creates and maintains a safe and collaborative learning environment that motivates students to take academic risks, challenge themselves, and claim ownership of their learning.
+How it Might II-B. Knowledge, Skills, & Responsibilities Proficie Look Elements nt & Potential Sources of Evidence II-B-1.
+Uses rituals, routines, and RN maintains current immunization Consistently maintains and organizes an orderly appropriate responses that Safe Learning atmosphere within the health office or instructional setting records, displays SAFE Zone sign in create and maintain a safe Environment to create a safe physical, emotional and intellectual health office (observations, nurse physical and intellectual environment. records). environment where students take academic risks and most Consistently creates and maintains an appropriate climate for RN addresses all students with respect and behaviors that interfere with addressing the health needs of students ensuring provides confidential space for students learning are prevented. confidentiality. when necessary Protects privacy and confidentiality of personal health information of students and staff II-B-2.
+Develops students' interpersonal.
+Consistently encourages students to engage in RN offers groups for students with similar Collaborati group, and communication skills health concerns (asthma, diabetes, etc). health discussions. and provides opportunities for ve GLBTQ groups, and "lunch bunch students Learning Consistently recognizes and encourages opportunities friendship" groups for discussions about a to learn in groups with Environment variety of issues (observations, nurse for collaborative peer group learning experiences. diverse peers. records).
 RN encourages student participation in Health Fairs (observations).
 II-B-3.
-Student Motivation Consistently creates learning experiences that guide students to identify their strengths, interests, and needs; ask for support when appropriate; take risks; and challenge themselves to succeed.
-Consistently recognizes and encourages opportunities for collaborative peer group learning experiences.
-Demonstrates active listening and teaching methods that are appropriate for the student as an individual and encourages student questions, active participation and understanding, and movement to appropriate level of self- care.
-RN encourages students to participate in activities such as a Signs of Suicide preventior programs, Smoking Cessation Programs, Risk Taking Behaviors, and Break Free from Depression Program (observations).
+Consistently creates learning Consistently recognizes and encourages opportunities RN encourages students to participate in experiences that guide students Student for collaborative peer group learning experiences. activities such as a Signs of Suicide to identify their strengths.
+Motivati prevention programs, Smoking Cessation interests, and needs; ask for on Demonstrates active listening and teaching methods that Programs, Risk Taking Behaviors, and support when appropriate; take are appropriate for the student as an individual and Break Free from Depression Program risks; and challenge themselves encourages student questions, active participation and (observations). to succeed. understanding, and movement to appropriate level of selfcare.

-II-C. Elements Proficient Knowledge, Skills, & Responsibilities How it Might Look & Potential Sources of Evidence II-C-1.
-Respects Differences Consistently uses strategies and practices that are likely to enable students to demonstrate respect for and affirm their own and others' differences related to background, identity, language, strengths, and challenges.
+Indicator II-C. Cultural Proficiency: Actively creates and maintains an environment in which students' diverse backgrounds, identities, strengths, and challenges are respected.
+II-C. Elements Proficie Knowledge, Skills, & Responsibilities How it Might Look nt & Potential Sources of Evidence II-C-1.
+Respe cts Differences Consistently uses strategies and practices that are likely to enable students to demonstrate respect for and affirm their own and others' differences related to background, identity, language, strengths, and challenges.
 Consistently protects the students' autonomy, dignity, rights, values, and beliefs when delivering care while recognizing cultural diversity.
 RN maintains confidentiality and modifies classes due to religious beliefs such as Ramadan (observations).
 RN understands cultural values and beliefs; is sensitive to differences when interacting with students and their families